GII/emdb/docs/source/how_to_do/work_with_cognitive_nodes.md

 - **CreateNode service:** You can add a node calling this service and indicating its name, the class that it will use and the parameters needed for its operation
 - **DeleteNode service:** You can delete a node from the cognitive architecture calling this service and indicating its name.

-At this moment, the behavior of the cognitive architecture is determined by the cognitive process called main loop, which executes the classical e-MDB loop: reading perceptions, calculation of activations (determining relevant contexts), selecting policies, and executing policies.
+At this moment, the behavior of the cognitive architecture is determined by the cognitive process called main loop, which executes the classical e-MDB loop: reading perceptions and activations, selecting policies, executing policies, and trigger learning of models and LTM elements.
 In this process, it has to create new nodes, calling the CreateNode service.
 For that, it needs to know the class that the new node has to use, which is indicated in the experiment YAML file, in the Connectors section:

 ```yaml
 Connectors: